Webinar

 In the previous GJI webinar, we heard from a variety of employers and people with disabilities who demonstrated how the Good Jobs Principles lead to meaningful employment.
 They shared their experiences, described available support, and highlighted contributions made by employees with disabilities in each of the businesses.

-• Provide an overview of the Good Jobs Principles and IIA projects which can serve as a vehicle for matching people with disabilities with competitive integrated employment opportunities in construction and other infrastructure jobs.
+• Provided an overview of the Good Jobs Principles and IIA projects which can serve as a vehicle for matching people with disabilities with competitive integrated employment opportunities in construction and other infrastructure jobs.

-Featured Speakers and Individual Success Stories
+Featured Speakers and Individual Success Stories:

 • Nicholas Morgan, President, Adaptive Construction Solutions, Houston, Texas